 Feb.
 4, 2007* - Wow, it’s cold!
 Who would’ve thought I’d ever be cold living in Lao, but it’s nearly zero degrees where I am….

-The IFC's Rapid Response Unit that is behind the successful Doing Business map has expanded on it and created Business Planet, adding info from their other databases: enterprise surveys (70,000 firms in 104 countries), privatization transactions, and trends in
+The IFC's Rapid Response Unit that is behind the successful Doing Business map has expanded on it and created Business Planet, adding info from their other databases: enterprise surveys (70,000 firms in 104 countries), privatization transactions, and trends in private infrastructure projects.

 You may be surprised to know that Indonesia has emerged as the world's third largest emitter of carbon, following the U.S.